brian-bates/opencafe/docs/source/quickstart/index.rst

 The BaseHTTPClient simply passes the response back as ``requests`` would, so we can treat the response similarly to view its content.
-At this point, it doesn't look like the http plugin is adding any more value than ``requests`` would.
+At this point, it doesn't look like the OpenCafe HTTP plugin is adding any more value than ``requests`` would.
 Let's see what we can do about that.
 First, let's enable logging and see what happens.

 .. code-block:: python